-The purpose of this policy is to guide teachers, pupils and parents on our restorative and relationshipfocused approach to behaviour management.
-This will allow the pupils at St Vincent's to enjoy a calm, nurturing and caring environment which will support every child both emotionally and educationally to give them the best possible chance of success.
+The purpose of this policy is to guide teachers, pupils and parents on our restorative and relationship-focused approach to behaviour management.
+This will allow the pupils at St Vincent's to enjoy a calm, nurturing and caring environment which will support every child both emotionally and educationally in attaining the best possible chances for success.